valeaussie/Useful_stuff_for_Oztar/Jupyter_on_ozstar.rst

 *no jupyter-notebook in ...*

-then you have tp add these modules:
+then you have to add these modules:

 .. code:: bash